ankithagithub/Person_Re-Identification_using_Clustering/README.md

 ```

 ## Usage
--Step 1: Convert Video to Frames
+- Step 1: Convert Video to Frames

   Open video_to_frames1.ipynb in Jupyter Notebook or Jupyter Lab and run the cells to convert a video file into individual frames.

--Step 2: Detect Bounding Boxes
+- Step 2: Detect Bounding Boxes

   Open frames_to_bounding_boxes.ipynb in Jupyter Notebook or Jupyter Lab and run the cells to detect bounding boxes in the frames.

--Step 3: Crop Objects from Frames
+- Step 3: Crop Objects from Frames

   Open bounding_boxes_to_cropped_objects.ipynb in Jupyter Notebook or Jupyter Lab and run the cells to crop objects from frames based on the detected bounding boxes.

--Step 4: Perform Clustering
+- Step 4: Perform Clustering

   Open K-Means_clustering.ipynb in Jupyter Notebook or Jupyter Lab and run the cells to perform k-means clustering on the cropped objects.

 ## License